SpawnDev.BlazorJS.WebWorkers 2.5.31

 }

-In the above example; the WorkerTransferAttribute on the return type set to false will prevent all properties of the return type from being transferred.
+In the above example; the WorkerTransferAttribute on the return type set to true will cause transferable properties of the return type to be transferred.

 Transferable JSObject types.
 Source MDN